PRESCOTT - The city is losing its third home furnishings store in less than three years.

 "We will be closing our Arizona market," he said.
 "We will be closing down the stores, we have informed our stores' employees about the closures, we will be going through a liquidation process."

 Leveque said store closures will hit over the next five months.

 The move means 30 to 40 people locally and roughly 300 people statewide potentially hitting the unemployment line.

 "You're seeing this all over the retail industry," he said.
 "Companies are having to make some very hard decisions in a very, very difficult consumer environment and economic environment."

 Leveque says the housing crunch, credit crisis and declining consumer spending are the reasons behind the move to close six stores statewide.

-"We can't sustain a business at this point at the levels the consumer is spending," he said.
+"We can't sustain a business at this point at the levels that the consumer is spending," he said.

 American Home announced Monday that it voluntarily filed for Chapter 11 with the U.S. Bankruptcy Court for the Central District of California.